aftermath2/btry/README.md

 Onion site: http://22id55jzspf3mo5duk5z4honwhqdl7ebtmkemccknmpkniytxwqzzzyd.onion

+> [!Note]
-> BTRY requires a browser proxied through Tor to be accessed.
+> BTRY requires a browser proxied through [Tor](https://www.torproject.org) to be accessed.
+It can't be accessed through clearnet.

 ## Lottery

 Users participate for the opportunity of winning the funds that were bet in the same UTC day.
-Winning tickets are chosen using cryptographically secure random numbers and announced at 00:00:00 UTC.
+Winning tickets are generated using cryptographically secure random numbers and announced at 00:00:00 UTC.

 ### Bets

 One payment is one bet and the number of sats is the number of tickets the user gets (1 sat = 1 ticket).
+Bets can be as little as 1 sat and as big as the capacity available.

 In this lottery, ticket numbers are not chosen by the user but rather assigned sequentially.